khandmo/resume_projects/README.md

 ## Assumes that you do not crtl+c out and instead you must press 'Q' not 'q'
 ## Assumes that after you resize client screen once it stays at a valid size

+# WE USE EXTRA CREDIT IN VISBIILITY AND IN SEREVER
+See readmes in those folders for more info

 # Nuggets